 Bill took it from the freezer, let it dry out, and brushed it.
 We needed to get as much money as possible from it.
-My brother was coming the next day to take me to the doctor.
-Since we passed the fur buyer on our way, Bill knew Mark would take the fur and sell it for us.
+My brother Mark was coming the next day to take me to the doctor.
+Since we would pass the fur buyer on our way, Bill knew Mark would take the fur and sell it for us.

 I could see disappointed in his face as Mark handed me the check.
 He was so disappointed because the fur only brought us five dollars.
 I said to him, "It's more than what we had."